 - Be resourceful.
 Don’t wait for anything to be handed to you.
 Figure things out for yourself!

-Authors Julia Morton and Sylvia Currie are sisters, dog trainers, creative partners, and proud PACTA members.
+Authors Julia Morton and Sylvia Currie are sisters, dog trainers, creative partners, and proud PACTA BC members.